anushadatar/game-of-comparch/README.md

 One of the hallmarks of cellular automata is that they can be described abstractly.
 The rules that a system follows can be defined with functions.
-(how tho)

 However, despite this low-level mathematical description of these systems, our predictions of their behavior break down over large spatial and time scales.

-Many researchers believe that one of the special properties of the Game of Life -- the one that allows these configurations to happen, and the reason why the Game has been so philosophically and computationally interesting -- is that it lies near the *edge of chaos*.
-Or, the patterns it produces don't usually tend towards a completely stable state, nor do their results appear to be completely random.
+Many researchers believe that one of the crucial properties of computationally-significant cellular automata -- the one that allows standard, complex configurations to happen, and the reason why some automata have been so philosophically and computationally interesting -- is that they lies near the *edge of chaos*.
+Or, the patterns they produce don't usually tend towards a completely stable state, nor do their results appear to be completely random.
 The near-ness to the edge of chaos is quantified by a parameter called \lambda, which is the fraction of a cellular automata's rules that lead to the "life" of a cell.